transcom/mymove/docs/how-to/test-prime-api-local.md

 ## Sub-commands

-At this time, there are only two sub-commands to be used within the Prime client:
+At this time, there are only three sub-commands to be used within the Prime client:

 - `fetch-mtos` which will fetch all the move task orders available to the Prime
 - `update-mto-shipment` which will update an mto shipment with the data passed in